 - Phone Adapter

-Oticon hearing aids prices depend on the needs of the patient and the wide variety of hearing devices, from tiny, completely invisible devices, to those that can be worn comfortably behind the user’s ear.
+Oticon hearing aids prices depend on the needs of the patient and the wide variety of hearing aids, from tiny, completely invisible devices, to those that can be worn comfortably behind the user’s ear.
 Users can choose from Receiver-In-The-Ear (RITE), mini RITE, Behind-The-Ear (BTE), mini BTE, Completely-In-The-Canal (CIC), In-The-Canal (ITC), In-The-Ear (ITE) Half Shell, and ITE Full Shell.
 Often, these varieties are available in Power, or Super Power models, accommodating those with severe to profound hearing loss.
 Many styles are also available in each hearing aid series that Oticon produces.

 ReSound Hearing Aids